 The current daily rate (June 2013) for a professional contracted OH worker would is estimated as:

-- £300 day for a nurse (without the occupational health qualification/previous experience)
+- £300 day for a nurse (without the OH qualification/previous experience)

-- £450 a day on average for a qualified/experienced occupational health nurse advisor
+- £450 a day on average for a qualified/experienced OH nurse advisor

-- Up to £3000 a day for a senior fully qualified OH physician or Doctor
+- Up to £3000 a day for a senior fully qualified OH Doctor

 - Specialist, niche and expert providers could charge more in any sector

-- Most occupational health providers have a different price range depending on whether the employee is seen on the client site, from a mobile unit or in their corporate offices.
+- Most OH providers have a different price range depending on whether the employee is seen on the client site, a mobile unit or at the provider’s clinic.

-- Consider also travel time, travel expenses, follow-up, parking, etc. that is often added to the cost of the service and needs adding into the budget
+- Consider also travel time and expenses, follow-ups, parking, etc. that is often in addition to stated rates

-Geographical Influence Where in the UK are you working?
+Where in the UK are you working?
 Prices vary enormously across the country with London being the most expensive area.
-Specialist health assessments can cost more so it is a good idea to agree on a price as part of the contract negotiations, e.g., hand arm vibration screening.
+Specialist health assessments can cost more so it is a good idea to agree on a price as part of the contract negotiations, e.g., hand-arm vibration screening.

 #Top Tip – Single or small OH companies can undercut their bigger rivals due to less overhead costs.

-Retainers For some contracts an annual retainer is useful.
+For some contracts an annual retainer is useful.
 Retainers guarantee occupational health service on an ad hoc, case-by-case basis or if emergency OH advice needed.
-The benefit to the client is that there are preferential treatment and an agreed time scale to respond to situations.
+The benefit to the client is that there are preferential treatment and an agreed timescale to respond to situations.

 Once all the terms of employment are agreed, draft the service level agreement (SLA) as a record of the instructions.
-The contract will also contain agreed targets that your new OH service promises to meet e.g. ‘I will send a report back to management within five working days after a display screen equipment assessment’, or, HR will be responsible for setting up all appointments.
+The contract will also contain agreed targets that your new OH service promises to meet e.g. ‘I will send a report back to management within five working days after a display screen equipment assessment’.

-By following these steps and taking account of the guidance here you will be ready to tackle the issue of hiring occupational health services – once employed use their ability for protecting and enhancing the working lives of your employees.
+Follow these steps and guidance here and you will be ready to tackle the hiring of an occupational health service.
+Once started, use their ability for protecting and enhancing the working lives of your employees.